Sv443-Network/SvCoreLib/docs.md

 # Usage
 This explains how you can use SCL in your project.

-If your project runs on "normal" Node.js (or CommonJS), use the following at the top of the file you want to include SCL in:
+If your project runs on "normal" Node.js (or CommonJS), use the following at the top of the file you want to include SCL:
 ```js
 const scl = require("svcorelib");
 ```